HOKA Shoes Review

 Check out these top-sellers for women that look as stunning as they are functional.

-The fan-favorite Hoka Women’s Bondi 6 are the epitome of cushioned comfort all condensed into a cute pair of shoes.
+The fan-favorite HOKA Women’s Bondi 8 shoes are the epitome of cushioned comfort all condensed into a cute pair of shoes.
+The bouncy foam bottoms make them super cute for running errands before or after hitting the pavement.

 An open and breathable mesh upper is fitted with a supportive lycra heel frame, a cushiony EVA midsole, and a grippy rubber outsole.

-The vegan running shoes are amplified with technologies such as a beveled heel design, a Meta-Rocker, and an internal heel counter.
-Unfortunately, these runners are currently unavailable, but keep checking in to see when they’re back in stock.
+The vegan running shoes are amplified with technologies such as a pillowed tongue, new extended heel geometry, a Meta-Rocker, and an internal heel counter.
+Currently, they cost $200.

-Feel like you’re flying across the pavement with the lightweight and flexible Hoka Women’s Bondi 7 runners, which according to the brand, are the most cushioned shoes in the Hoka road-shoe lineup.
+Feel like you’re flying across the pavement with the lightweight and flexible HOKA Women’s Bondi 7 runners, which I read are the most cushioned shoes in the Hoka road-shoe lineup.

 The Bondi 7s feature the same full EVA midsole, breathable mesh upper, durable rubber outsole, and signature Meta-Rocker technology as its previous model, but are elevated with the addition of TPU overlays for midsole support and a memory foam collar for Achilles tendon comfort.

 Get them in an array of color combinations for $150.
-For something with similar propelling capabilities, take a look at the ever-graceful Hoka Carbon X.
+For something with similar propelling capabilities, I recommend taking a look at the ever-graceful Hoka Carbon X.

 The asymmetrical design, stripped-back profile, and pull tab give the shoe a sporty and futuristic appeal.
 The shoes feature supportive technologies such as a full compression EVA midsole, high abrasion rubber zones, and a Meta-Rocker, and so much more.

-The Hoka Women’s Mach 4 runners are perfect for running long distances and getting those miles in.
+The HOKA Women’s Mach 5 runners are perfect for running long distances and getting those miles in.
 A PROFLY midsole and a rubberized EVA outsole meet with a removable, molded EVA sockliner for unmatched cushioning and comfortability.

 The engineered mesh upper also ensures that you will have an enjoyable, dry run.
-Hoka offers these runners in three colorways for $130.
+Nothing ruins a run like soggy feet, am I right?
+I’m partial to the pastel palette of these shoes, but Hoka offers these runners in a total of six colorways.
+Get yours for $165.

-We love the fact that we can supplement our Hoka shoes review with expert advice.
+I love the fact that I can supplement this HOKA shoes review with expert advice.
 Select styles of Hoka shoes bear the American Podiatric Medical Association (APMA) Seal of Acceptance.

 Tim Dutra, DPM, MS, MHCA, and Assistant Professor/Clinical Investigator, claims that “HOKA offers a variety of shoes with a wide range of cushioning and support and width options, and HOKA shoes are a favorite of runners, walkers, and hikers.”